Rafael Nadal: 2017: La Décima, third US Open title, year-end No. 1

 Nadal lost in the round of 16 at Wimbledon, 13–15 in the fifth set, to Gilles Müller.
 In August he retook the ATP No. 1 ranking from Andy Murray.
-Nadal earned his third US Open title against Kevin Anderson, winning the final in straight sets.
-This marked the first time that Nadal had captured two Grand Slam tournaments in a year since 2013.
-Nadal extended his winning streak by winning the China Open, beating Nick Kyrgios in straight sets in the final.
-On 11 September 2017, Nadal and Garbiñe Muguruza made Spain the first country since the United States 14 years earlier to simultaneously top both the ATP and the WTA rankings.
+Nadal earned his third US Open title against Kevin Anderson.
+This was the first time he had captured two Grand Slams in a year since 2013.
+Nadal extended his streak by winning the China Open, beating Nick Kyrgios.
+On 11 September 2017, Nadal and Garbiñe Muguruza made Spain the first country since the US 14 years earlier to simultaneously top the ATP and the WTA rankings.

-After defeating Hyeon Chung in the second round of the Paris Masters Nadal secured the year-end No. 1.
-He became year-end No. 1 for the fourth time in his career, tying him for fourth all-time with Novak Djokovic, Ivan Lendl and John McEnroe, behind Pete Sampras (6), and Roger Federer and Jimmy Connors (5).
-He became the first player aged over 30 to finish as year-end No. 1 and the first to finish in the top spot four years since he last achieved the feat; he also broke a number of other historical records, all of which he broke again in 2019.
+After defeating Hyeon Chung in the second round of the Paris Masters Nadal secured the year-end No. 1, for the fourth time in his career.
+This tied him Djokovic, Ivan Lendl and John McEnroe, behind Pete Sampras (6), and Federer and Jimmy Connors (5).
+He became the first player aged over 30 to finish as year-end No. 1 and the first to finish in the top spot four years since he last achieved the feat.